devassistant/devassistant/docs/developer_documentation/contributing.rst

 Often when you need to test some object's behaviour, you need to "pretend" that something works somehow, for example that the network is up or that a specific file exists.
 That is okay, but it is not okay to actually connect to the internet for testing, or create or delete specific files in the file system.
-On Travis, our test server, you can't access the network at all, and you can't assume specific files to exist either.
+This could break something, or might not work on our test server.

 Of course, sometimes you may need to create a nameless temporary file with ``tempfile.mkstemp()``, which is something we do often, and it is a perfectly